Welcome to the Lake Tarpon Information Center

 Updated lake level fluctuation plan.
 Good for the lake and it won't go nearly as low as the Spring 2000 drought.

 Where is Lake Tarpon?
 It's shown at the top end of US19 on this Map.
-Tampa Florida is on this Map.
+Tampa Florida is on

 Maps of the lake, including gas, food, lodging, boat repairs, and more!